The Lab

 As Director of Probe Development in the metrology division of Veeco Instruments, now a division of Bruker, I invented the SNL™ probe whose characteristics greatly enabled a new PeakForce Tapping™ feedback-control mode that vastly improved measurement precision and also ease of use as an integral part of the Bruker ScanAsyst™ mode.
 The facility that we created, founded as the Veeco Nanofabrication Center, continues to operate and produce novel probe designs that enable new science.

 In 2010, I migrated to biotechnology, leveraging my engineering and mentoring skills to teach while building an understanding of biological processes and equipment.
 In the Biological Engineering department at MIT I taught MIT 20.309, a hands-on laboratory-based course in precision biological instrumentation focusing on optics, electronics and signals and systems, and 20.345, a companion student-proposed project class.
-In 20.309 at the time, students built, from scratch, both an epi-fluorescence microscope and a high-sensitivity fluorometer that measured DNA melting curves to teach the basics within any PCR instrument.
+In 20.309 at the time, students built, from scratch, both an epi-fluorescence microscope and a high-sensitivity fluorometer that measured DNA melting curves to teach the basics within any quantitative-PCR instrument.
 The performance of these spartan instruments routinely rivaled that of highly-developed commercial instruments.

 At Q-State (now Quiver) I led drug-screening electrophysiology data-production for pharma clients, as well as the engineering of the instruments.
 Along with my staff I built and operated the all-optical electrophysiology Firefly microscope, which at that time could measure and process action potentials from several hundreds of neurons in one FOV, 10s of thousands per day, producing TBytes of movies recording action potentials.
 I also developed the Swarm high-throughput screening instrument, which measured whole-well electrical responses and was used to screen a 200,000 compound library, in search of candidates for a pain therapeutic, in 25 days.